ninjasource/Ninja.WebSockets/README.md

 ﻿# Ninja WebSockets

+A concrete implementation of the .Net Standard 2.0 System.Net.WebSockets.WebSocket abstract class

-A WebSocket library that allows you to make WebSocket connections as a client or to response to WebSocket requests as a server.
-This is a concrete implementation of the .Net Standard 2.0 System.Net.WebSockets.WebSocket abstract class.
+A WebSocket library that allows you to make WebSocket connections as a client or to respond to WebSocket requests as a server.
+You can safely pass around a general purpose WebSocket instance throughout your codebase without tying yourself strongly to this library.
+This is the same WebSocket abstract class used by .net core 2.0 and it allows for asynchronous Websocket communication for improved performance and scalability.

 No dependencies.
-This means that you can safely pass around a general purpose WebSocket instance throughout your codebase without tieing yourself strongly to this library.
-This is the same WebSocket abstract class used by .net core 2.0.
-This library is allows for asynchronous Websocket communication for improved performance and scalability

 ## Getting Started